scstan/neocrawl/README.md

 'ge': >=
 'ne': <>
-'in': checks that the given property [array] contains the given value 'out': checks that the given property [array] does not contain the given value 'containsAny': checks that ANY of the elements from the value [array] is found in the given property [array] 'containsAll': checks that ALL of the elements from the value [array] is found in the given property [array] 'excludesAny': checks that ANY of the elements from the value [array] are not found in the given property [array]
+'in': checks that the given property [array] contains the given value 'out': checks that the given property [array] does not contain the given value 'has': checks if the given property exists on the node [boolean] 'containsAny': checks that ANY of the elements from the value [array] is found in the given property [array] 'containsAll': checks that ALL of the elements from the value [array] is found in the given property [array] 'excludesAny': checks that ANY of the elements from the value [array] are not found in the given property [array]